1989 Chinese protests by region: Guizhou

+According to statistics compiled by the Guizhou provincial authorities, between late April and early June students from institutions of higher education and dozens of secondary specialized schools in nine prefectures, autonomous prefectures and cities participated in demonstrations.

+The largest protests occurred in the provincial capital, Guiyang, while demonstrations also took place in Zunyi, Bijie, Xingyi, Kaili, Liupanshui, Duyun and elsewhere.
+After the June Fourth crackdown, Chinese public security authorities also claimed to have uncovered several "counter-revolutionary groups" in Guizhou accused of attempting to obtain firearms, ammunition and other weapons.

 Guiyang贵阳 saw some of its major student protests happen on the early morning of May 18, 1989, when 3,000 saw some of their cohort off at the train headed for Beijing.
 Later, 2,000 of the students moved to the provincial government building chanting slogans and criticizing the province's lack of financial development.
 In the afternoon, after earlier being deterred by the police, roughly 4,500 students marched again outside the provincial building and demanded objective news coverage of their movement as well as transportation for those students who wished to go to Beijing.
 The government, reportedly at a loss as to what to do, ordered several thousand box dinners and decided to try and wait the students out.
 By the evening 2,000 students were still waiting with a police estimate of 100,000 onlookers as well.

 Over 1,000 students in Guiyang would protest on June 4 after hearing about the crackdown in Beijing.
 They laid wreathes in the city square and some even called on people to riot against the government.